7underlines/vdotenv/README.md

 - useful helper function vdotenv.get()
 - vdotenv.required() method to let people know what variables are needed
 - automatically create missing .env file with blank required fields when working with vdotenv.required() for an easy setup
-- support "export" keyword so you can "source .env" in your project specific shell scripts
+- support `export` keyword so you can `source .env` in your project specific shell scripts

 ## Usage
 Create a file called .env in the root folder of your application.